woleet/woleet-openapi-java-client/docs/AnchorApi.md

 Create a new anchor.

-Use this operation to create a new anchor.&lt;br&gt; An anchor can be: - a data anchor (generating a proof of existence receipt) allows to prove the existence of some data at some point in time.&lt;br&gt; - a signature anchor (generating a proof of signature receipt) allows to prove the existence of the signature of some data at some point in time, the validity of the signature and the identity of the signee.&lt;br&gt; The properties &#x60;id&#x60;, &#x60;created&#x60;, &#x60;lastModified&#x60;, &#x60;status&#x60;, &#x60;timestamp&#x60; and &#x60;confirmations&#x60; are read-only and so must not be provided: they are managed by the platform and added to the returned anchor.&lt;br&gt; For data anchors, only the properties &#x60;name&#x60; and &#x60;hash&#x60; are required: the &#x60;hash&#x60; property must be the SHA256 hash of the data to anchor, and must be computed caller side.
+Use this operation to create a new anchor.&lt;br&gt; An anchor can be:&lt;br&gt; - a data anchor (generating a proof of existence receipt) allows to prove the existence of some data at some point in time.&lt;br&gt; - a signature anchor (generating a proof of signature receipt) allows to prove the existence of the signature of some data at some point in time, the validity of the signature and the signee&#39;s identity.&lt;br&gt; The properties &#x60;id&#x60;, &#x60;created&#x60;, &#x60;lastModified&#x60;, &#x60;status&#x60;, &#x60;timestamp&#x60; and &#x60;confirmations&#x60; are read-only and so must not be provided: they are managed by the platform and added to the returned anchor.&lt;br&gt; For data anchors, only the properties &#x60;name&#x60; and &#x60;hash&#x60; are required: the &#x60;hash&#x60; property must be the SHA256 hash of the data to anchor, and must be computed caller side.
 This allows not to leak the original data.&lt;br&gt; For signature anchors, only the properties &#x60;name&#x60;, &#x60;signedHash&#x60;, &#x60;signature&#x60; and &#x60;pubKey&#x60; are required (though the property &#x60;identityURL&#x60; is highly recommended): the &#x60;signedHash&#x60; property must be the SHA256 hash of the data to sign.
 This allows not to leak the original data and to keep the actual signed data small (signing the digest is equivalent to signing the original data).&lt;br&gt; Be sure to have at least 1 anchoring credit on your account.
 The &#x60;signature&#x60; property must contains a valid signature of the &#x60;data&#x60; property using the private key paired with the &#x60;pubKey&#x60; public key.

 ### Example
 ```java